Ch0wW/WFC-pi/README.md

 Please check the Wiki to check the compatibility list, both for the WiFi and Ethernet drivers.

 Additionally, if your device isn't listed, please create an issue!

+# ToDo
+* Find a way to heaviliy compress or reduce the total size of the distribution
+* Homepass compatiblity for Nintendo 3DS?